pinoyyid/ngGAPI/README.md

 			//    ms=0: The request will fail and return an error to the application to deal with
 			//    ms>0: The request will be retried 10 times with a delay of ms milliseconds.
 The default is ms=500 OauthServiceProvider.setNoAccessTokenPolicy(1000);

+			// Set immediate mode.This should normally be left to its default of false.
+Only set it to true if you can ensure that
+			// your app has already been authorized and that the user is logged in to Google.
+			// Default is false
+            	OauthServiceProvider.setImmediateMode(false)

 			// provide your own function to return an access token. myFunction should return a string which will be set into the Authorization Bearer header
 		OauthServiceProvider.setGetAccessTokenFunction: function (myFunction) {
 	});